How Many People Use PayPal? 20+ PayPal Statistics for 2026

 A 22% market share of all US-based online transactions highlights the firm’s importance in the daily lives of millions, not least because the volume of online transactions has swelled in recent years.

-PayPal is listed as an accepted payment method on over 500,000 websites.
+PayPal is listed as an accepted payment method on almost 20 million websites in 2026.

 (Trulypost)